d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 npx.set_np()
 ```

-We will work with the Fashion-MNIST dataset, just introduced in :numref:`sec_fasion_mnist`,
+We will work with the Fashion-MNIST dataset, just introduced in :numref:`sec_fashion_mnist`,
 setting up an iterator with batch size $256$.

 ```{.python .input  n=2}